-Atopic dermatitis primarily affects children in urban areas or developed countries, and prevalence has increased over the last 30 years; up to 20% of children and 10% of adults in developed countries are affected.
+Atopic dermatitis primarily affects children in urban areas or high-income countries, and prevalence has increased over the last 30 years; up to 20% of children and 10% of adults in high-income countries are affected.
 Most people with the disorder develop it before age 5, many of them before age 1; however, atopic dermatitis may even begin during late adulthood.
 The unproven hygiene hypothesis suggests that decreased early childhood exposure to infectious agents (ie, because of more rigorous hygiene regimens at home) may increase the development of atopic disorders and autoimmunity to self-proteins.

 Pathophysiology of Atopic Dermatitis

 All of the following contribute to the development of atopic dermatitis: